 Department heads can conduct interviews with employees in their teams to do the following:

-• Gather and distill data before coming to a workshop with the core team present
+- Gather and distill data before coming to a workshop with the core team present.

-• Come with raw data to a workshop with the core team
+- Come with raw data to a workshop with the core team.

-• The whole team gathers for a day or two of brainstorming and drafting values
+- The whole team gathers for a day or two of brainstorming and drafting values.

-2. Think of Prompts and Process
+2. Think of Prompts and Processes

 These questions should act as prompts, leading your team to come up with values without asking them: “What are our values?”